-This site is moderately sloping with south easterly aspect, is bounded to the south west and north east by existing residential development and can be broadly categorised into 2 main areas.
+This large site is moderately to steeply-sloping with south easterly aspect, and lies at an elevation of between 80m and 169m OD.
+The site -is bounded to the south west and north east by existing residential development and can be broadly categorised into 2 main areas.
 The lower part of the site is moderately sloping consists of a farmyard and agricultural grassland dissected by hedgerows.
-The upper part of the site consists of rough grasslands, dissected by linear hedgerows mainly of Wynn buses.
+The upper part of the site consists of rough grasslands, pockets of conifer trees, and dissected by linear hedgerows mainly of Wynn buses.
 It is classified as 'pastures' in the Corine 2018 Landcover dataset.
-The site does not contain any ecological designations (e.g. SAC's SPA's), archaeological heritage (e.g. Recorded Monuments) or built heritage (e.g. RPS, NIAH) features.
+The site does not contain any ecological designations (e.g. SAC's SPA's), archaeological heritage (e.g.

+Recorded Monuments) or built heritage (e.g. RPS, NIAH) features.
 The site is not traversed or bounded by any significant waterbodies and the OPW's Flood Map's map viewer does not indicate any flood risk areas within the site.